 In my early youth I needed to know things without questioning anything.
-I grew up as a Muslim, so at school I was taught how to read the Quran, how to perform my ablutions, my prayers, etc. As I grew older I learned more from the mosque, from the media, from books, from society, etc But there came a time when I realized that what I knew was not enough.
-There was a book which could have helped me understand what I was going through, but I did not know the book at that time.
+I grew up as a Muslim, so at school I was taught how to read the Quran, how to perform my ablutions, my prayers, etc. As I grew older I learned more from the mosque, from the media, from books, from society, etc. But there came a time when I realized that what I knew was not enough.
+There was a book which could have helped me understand why I had been going through a hardship, but I did not know the book at that time.
 When that book came my way and I read it, I finally understood part of what I had experienced.
 But the book was too hard for me.
 (I could not finish reading it on one occasion.)
-I thought i twas for saints, not for ordinary believers like myself.
+I thought it was for saints, not for ordinary believers like myself.
 So I continued to think about my faith without relying so much on other people’s thoughts.
-I studued the Quran on my own.
+I studied the Quran on my own.
 So what would I say now to someone who asked me about my religion ?

 Now, I have the wish to do good.
 How can I do it ?
-Is it always easy to do good ?
+Is it always easy to do good, by the way ?
 One day I was listening to a radio show in which listeners asked for advice from other listeners.
 One listener said this : « I am the youngest of three brothers living in a foreign country.
 My problem is that I see one of my brothers flirt with the wife of my other brother.
 I am in a hell because I don’t know whether I should turn a blind eye and thus have peace with both of my brothers or tell my poor brother who is betrayed by both his wife and his brother.
 Please help me.
 I need your advice. » I am sorry I can’t give my opinion on this.
 But the other day I found a full cigarette as I was walking in the woods.
 I said to myself : should I crush it since it’ll only harm somebody’s health ? or should I rather leave it for a poor guy who can’t buy a cigarette ?
 Well, I did not crush it.
 This is called Ijtihad, meaning you try your best to come up with the right solution to a problem like this.
 Ijtihad is the work of scholars, of the erudite.
 But sometimes you need to take action on the spot.
 Hence the importance of work on one’s heart.

-But hearts do get tired at times.
-The prophet (pbuh) said : ( ) How can I ( ) so that my heart won’t go blind ?
+Hearts do get tired at times.
+They may become blind.
+What can I do so that my heart won’t go blind ?
 One way is taking a holiday.
 One way is taking a rest, any kind of rest.
 One way is arts or sport.
 In the time of the prophet (pbuh) people liked poetry and cavalry.
-I don’t know what you personally like.
+Different people like different things..

 Listen to this unbelievable story that I heard on the radio.
 An aged experienced hunter was asked about his hunting feats.
 Speaking in front of members of his tribe who knew him well, he said he had hunted 72 wolves and scores of foxes, among other things.
 He and his friends ate those wolves and foxes.
 Once, the man said, my friends and I were lurking behind a makeshift wall for foxes, wolves or rabbits.
 Then a rabbit appeared on the bare ground.
-Je l’ai visé, et je n’avais jamais râté un gibier, et une fois que je l’ai pris dans mon viseur, the muezzin started to call for prayer.
-The rabbit s’arretta net.
-Il s’appuya sur ses fesses et resta motionless sans bouger.When the muezzin finished his call, the rabbit passe dits front paws on its face, as in prayer, and went away.
+I aimed at it, and I had never missed a game, and as I was watching it through the viewfinder of my rifle the muezzin started to call for prayer.
+The rabbit stopped dead in its tracks.
+It leaned on its buttocks and remained motionless.When the muezzin finished his call, the rabbit wiped its face with its front paws, as in prayer, and went away.
 I was moved as I saw that, so I left it alone.

 That’s quite unbelievable, but one may need to hear or read challenging tales like this one.
 That’s part of literature, my own hobby.
 What would entertain my heart may be different from what would entertain your own.
 Tbourida in my country, Morocco, is not baseball in the US or hokey in Canada or cricket in India.
 When reading the Quran, an ex-priest who reverted to Islam may be interested in what it says about Jesus Christ and Mary ; an ex-rabbi may be interested in stories about Hebrews ; a scientist may want to focus on something in the Quran that has to do with science, etc. What about me ?